Tesla, Inc.: Recalls

+Fires

 Tesla customers have reported the company as being "slow" to address how their cars can ignite.
 In 2013, a Model S caught fire after the vehicle hit metal debris on a highway in Kent, Washington.
 Tesla confirmed the fire began in the battery pack and was caused by the impact of an object.
 As a result of this and other incidents, Tesla announced its decision to extend its current vehicle warranty to cover fire damage.
 In March 2014, the NHTSA announced that it had closed the investigation into whether the Model S was prone to catch fire, after Tesla said it would provide more protection to its battery packs.
 All Model S cars manufactured after March 6, 2014, have had the 0.25 inch aluminum shield over the battery pack replaced with a new three-layer shield.
 In October 2019, the NHTSA opened an investigation into possible battery defects in Tesla's Model S and X vehicles from 2012 to 2019 that could cause "non-crash" fires.